ameloa/streamorder/README.md

-# prioritized_restreaming_paper
+# Prioritized Restreaming Algorithms for Balanced Graph Partitioning
-Source code for paper "Prioritized Restreaming Algorithms for Balanced Graph Partitioning".
+Source code for paper by Amel Awadelkarim and Johan Ugander.

 ...coming soon.